klara-zaskalanova/english-for-designers/04-voice-tone-style/index.md

 **Polite**

 I don't curse.
 If you want to send a text on my behalf and you'll use vulgarisms, you won't succeed in this role.

+### Tone

+Casual:

+Formal: If I write a formal e-mail, it is really structured

 ### Style